ShawnHeyli/aes-grinder/delivrables/cahier_de_labo.md

 First version of the file parser

 ### 01/09/2024 - 08/09/2024
 First iteration of a sparse matrix (Coordinate list)

+### 15/03/24
+Meeting with our supervisor during the week : review about the next steps to do